PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 digests/structures are fixed should the two Cast implementations move from the lowerer and share indexed mutation helpers.

+Redundant integer Cast cleanup now lives in `passes/cast_cleanup.py`.
+Compact fixtures characterize signed and unsigned variants of both transformations: immediate 64→32 narrowing collapse and exclusive 32→64 alias removal.
+They also fix fan-out, public intermediate/output, mixed non-Cast consumer, shape, quantization, downstream `inDataType`, and no-op behavior.

+`run_redundant_cast_cleanup` registers widening-alias cleanup first at priority 10 (`cleanup.cast_widening_alias`) and narrowing cleanup second at priority 20 (`cleanup.cast_narrowing_chain`), exactly matching the former call order.
+The two specs share one ModelIRGraphIndex and LayoutState, use indexed input/output mutation and structural removal, and validate transactionally.
+Both terminal sweep pairs were replaced one-for-one by the group; the legacy lowerer symbols remain wrappers.

+Verification completed with:

+- `12 passed, 17 deselected` for the Cast family fixtures, one-index behavior, implementation ownership, and all 25 ordered production call sites;
+- `1 passed, 758 deselected` for the existing Div/Shape/Cast integration model;
+- `1054 passed, 5 deselected, 2 warnings in 134.75s` for the full sequential
+  direct suite.

+The next safe unit is terminal Quantize/Dequantize cleanup, but it sits on an accuracy-sensitive rounding boundary.
+Before migrating it, add ModelIR fixtures for exact-grid positive collapse and no-op cases covering unequal scale/zero point, public quantized input, shared quantized output, nonterminal float output, and non-Dequantize producer.
+Retain the existing runtime rounding test as the mandatory integration gate.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work